 According to NFPA 13 and 13R, some small rooms and closets within a dwelling unit in a sprinklered building, including those that may be in the storey immediately below the roof assembly, do not require sprinklers.
-However, the British Columbia Building Code requires sprinkler protection within all rooms and closets immediately below the roof so as to control any fire that might start in that space and thereby limit the probability of the fire spreading into the roof assembly.
+However, the Building By-law requires sprinkler protection within all rooms and closets immediately below the roof so as to control any fire that might start in that space and thereby limit the probability of the fire spreading into the roof assembly.

 Moreover, NFPA 13D, "Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes," also allows the omission of sprinklers in such rooms and closets under certain circumstances, provided the building is sprinklered in conformance with this standard.
-In this case, the British Columbia Building Code concurs with the provisions of the NFPA 13D standard.
+In this case, the Building By-law concurs with the provisions of the NFPA 13D standard.

 A-3.2.5.12.(7) Fast-Response Sprinklers.
 Several types of sprinkler will respond to a fire faster than a conventional standard response sprinkler.
 The Response Time Index (RTI) is used to quantify the sensitivity of the sprinkler link for any given sprinkler.
-The RTI for the group of fast-response sprinklers described below will on average range from 22 s0.5•m0.5 to 33 s0.5•m0.5.
-RTI values for standard response sprinklers will typically be in the range of 83 s0.5•m0.5 to 110 s 0.5•m0.5.
+The RTI for the group of fast-response sprinklers described below will on average range from 22 s^{0.5}•m^{0.5} to 33 s^{0.5}•m^{0.5}.
+RTI values for standard response sprinklers will typically be in the range of 83 s^{0.5}•m^{0.5} to 110 s ^{0.5}•m^{0.5}.
 Any confusion as to the appropriate type of fast-response sprinkler for different types of building should be alleviated by considering the testing criteria described below and the reference to the appropriate NFPA installation standards.

-Although the Code specifies where fast-response sprinklers are required, it does not prevent the appropriate use of fast-response sprinklers in other occupancies.
+Although the By-law specifies where fast-response sprinklers are required, it does not prevent the appropriate use of fast-response sprinklers in other occupancies.